 Impact on Your Face’s Skin and Longevity

-One of the most important factors when choosing between facelift techniques is how the results will look over time.
+One of the most important factors to make the right choice between facelift techniques is how the results will look over time.
 Both deep plane and mini facelifts aim to restore youthful contours, but they differ in the degree of skin tightening, volume repositioning, and durability of results.
 This section explores how each procedure affects facial appearance long-term and what patients can realistically expect in terms of skin quality and aging progression.

 Deep Plane Facelift Results